breezy/ios-sdk-sample-gd/README.md

 ```

 ### Step 5 - Implement the following ServiceControllerDelegate methods in the desired .m file
+Add the following methods into your view controller:
 ```objc
 - (void) showAlert:(id)serviceReply
 {